ratemykol/cursor/replit.md

 - June 20, 2025.
 Fixed review editing API endpoint issues and validation errors for proper functionality
 - June 20, 2025.
 Generated 10 realistic reviews for each of the 53 trader profiles using authentic reviewer personas
 - June 20, 2025.
 Added review count display to admin panel trader list showing total reviews per trader
+- June 20, 2025.
+Implemented autorefresh functionality that invalidates all queries when users switch between pages for real-time data updates
+- June 20, 2025.
+Customized duplicate review error message to display "Only one review is allowed per user!" with enhanced frontend error handling
 ```

 ## User Preferences